 Of course, we might well have guessed that this is what would have occurred from all that running around underground, but I still think that it is nice for the author to allow his main character the opportunity to figure this out for himself.

 Regardless of what side of the Misty Mountains Bilbo is on, he’s still on his own, without any of the things mentioned above.
 The story has been building Bilbo’s heroic credentials slowly, and the previous chapter allowed some individual daring-do, but Bilbo is still nominally part of a larger group, and he wouldn’t be much of a hero or a team player if he didn’t go look for them.
 The decision to go back towards the mountains is a dismal and, if we’re being honest, a reluctant one for Bilbo to make, but make it he does: a small, but important, thing to note on his journey to greatness.
 It’s no casual thing after all, magic ring or no, to voluntarily head back into the “horrible, horrible” goblin and Gollum infested caves.
+In many ways it’s another extension of the Baggins and Took debate, with one wanting Bilbo to save his own skin, and the other insisting on a daring return to the caves.

 But he doesn’t have to, thankfully, stumbling upon the company as they have the very same argument he was just having internally.
 But unlike Bilbo, plenty, or even all of the dwarves seem satisfied that they have no obligation to go back into the tunnels: “He has been more trouble than use so far…If we have got to go back now into those abominable tunnels to look for him, then drat him, I say.”
 Despite hilariously claiming that they are “friends” of Bilbo, this seems remarkably two-faced.

 The marked difference between them and Bilbo seems huge, but we might, perhaps, not be too harsh on the dwarves.
-Tolkien seems at pains not to single one out – when they openly discuss leaving Bilbo behind, the dwarf or dwarves speaking are not identified, and it could have been any of them bar Balin – and its likely enough that we have here is typical dwarven grumbling that we’ve seen before, and maybe even just a loud minority.
+Tolkien seems at pains not to single one out – when they openly discuss leaving Bilbo behind, the dwarf or dwarves speaking are not identified, and it could have been any of them bar Balin – and it’s likely enough that we have here is typical dwarven grumbling that we’ve seen before, and maybe even just a loud minority.
 From a characterisation point of view, this section is perhaps meant to emphasise the current dwarven opinion of Bilbo – very low – and how it will all suddenly start changing very soon.

 Regardless, it’s all academic anyway, as Gandalf isn’t leaving anyone behind, and Gandalf is still in a leadership role here.
 His word is final and he doesn’t “bring things that are of no use”.